imhotep/hass-unifi-access/README.md

 - Select `Verify SSL certificate` only if you have a valid SSL certificate.
 For example: If your Unifi Access API server is behind a reverse proxy.
 Selecting this will fail otherwise.
 - Select `Use polling` if your Unifi Access version is < 1.90.
 Default is to use websockets for instantaneous updates and more features.
 - It should find all of your doors and add two or three entities for each one
     - Door Position Sensor (binary_sensor).
-If you don't have connected, it will always be **off** (closed).
+If you don't have one connected, it will always be **off** (closed).
     - Doorbell Pressed (binary_sensor).
 Requires **Unifi Access Reader Pro G1/G2** otherwise always **off**.
 Only appears when **Use polling** is not selected!
-    - Door Lock (this will not show up immediately under the device but it should show up after a while).
+    - Door Lock (lock).
+This will not show up immediately under the device but it should show up after a while.
 You can unlock (but not lock) a door

 # Installation (manual)